nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Output 3: `The goal type 'Default' has been updated to 'Study'.`\
 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; `The goal end date of goal 'Read more' has been changed from '29-Nov-2022' to '31-Jan-2022'.`

+> 💡 Inputting multiple flags will allow you to update multiple attributes at the same time.
+Extra invalid flags will be ignored.

 ### 4.5 Remove a Goal: `remove`
 Removes a goal specified by its index.\